bankung7/42_webserv/README.md

    routing /test1
 == output: /var/www/test1/index.html
 [SOLVED]

+- Multiple file upload, protect case.
+[SOLVED]-> reloop the payload part

+- For macos, when try to uplaod the file or delete the file by curl. the system does not permit to do.

+- When testing with Macos by VM, it does no support this test method.
+Use window with wsl only.

 - the browser keep it cache, some test must clear the cache before (redirection)